 In early stages, “plugs” appear on the edge of the eyelid which block the openings of the sebaceous glands.
 In this case, a simple mechanical cleaning can be effective.

 However, if the inflammation of the eyelid margin is not treated for years, the eyelid will change anatomically.
-The edge of the eyelid becomes increasingly rounded and is no longer able to distribute the tear film on the surface of the eye, similar to a windscreen wiper with gaps on the Windshield.
+The edge of the eyelid becomes increasingly rounded and is no longer able to distribute the tear film on the surface of the eye, similar to a windscreen wiper with gaps on the windshield.

-In addition, systemic diseases such as psoriasis (rosacea), diabetes, polyarthritis, lupus erythematosus and Sjögren syndrome can cause dry eyes.
+In addition, systemic diseases such as psoriasis (rosacea), diabetes, polyarthritis, lupus erythematosus and Sjögren syndrome can cause dry eye.
 Hormonal changes (such as those caused by hormone replacement therapy during menopause and contraceptive pills) are also a potential cause of dry eye syndrome.
 Other chronic inflammatory diseases like Crohn’s disease and ulcerative colitis can lead to a dry eye, because of the strong diarrhea and nutrient malabsorption.

 One of the most common reasons for people to visit an ophthalmologist is for dry eye treatment.
 Many professionals sit in front of computer screens for most of their working day.
 Most office spaces have air conditioning.
 Screen use decreases your rate at which you blink; air conditioning dehydrates you.
 Either circumstance can cause dry eyes; but the combination really increases the chances of you having “Dry Eye Syndrome” (DES).
 Sometimes it’s called “Computer Vision Syndrome”, “Office Eye”, or is just described as “tired eyes”.